deepencoding/deepencoding/README.md

 </p>

 <summary><h3>👨‍💻 Deepencoding's Journey</h3></summary>
-I began coding in school — because who wouldn’t choose writing Python scripts over social interaction?
-While most kids were learning how to format Word documents, I was busy writing recursive functions and pretending `import this` was a personality trait.
+I began coding in school, because who wouldn’t choose writing Python scripts over social interaction?
+While most kids were learning how to format Word documents, I was busy writing recursive functions and pretending <code>import this</code> was a personality trait.

 College hit, and I thought, “Wow, C and C++!
 Finally, a language that lets me manage memory manually and leak it proudly.”
-By second year, I got into web dev — not because I love HTML, but because I **deeply** enjoy debugging CSS issues that only appear in Safari at 2am.
+By second year, I got into web dev, not because I love HTML, but because I **deeply** enjoy debugging CSS issues that only appear in Safari at 2am.

-At some point, I made the questionable decision to try Competitive Programming — because nothing screams "fun" like spending your weekends figuring out why your O(n log n) solution TLEs on test case #143.
+At some point, I made the questionable decision to try Competitive Programming, because nothing screams "fun" like spending your weekends figuring out why your O(n log n) solution TLEs on test case #143.

-Now, I’ve graduated college — but let’s be real, titles don’t matter when you’ve already built more backend infrastructure than most MVPs in production.
-My GitHub is a shrine to unfinished side projects, optimized Dockerfiles, and the occasional “refactor everything at once” commit that will either win awards or crash CI.
+Now, I’ve graduated college, but let’s be real, titles don’t matter when you’ve already built more backend infrastructure than most MVPs in production.
+My GitHub is a shrine to unfinished side projects, optimized Dockerfiles, and the occasional "refactor everything at once" commit that will either win awards or crash CI.

 I’m aiming for a software engineering job (Lowkey hire me), mostly so I can argue about REST vs GraphQL in a professional setting.
 My dream?
 To make something so technically sound that someone forks it just to understand what went wrong in their own life.